 Q: What is the unit's weekly battle rhythm?

-A: During the semester, the unit holds PT sessions from 0600-0700 on Monday, Wednesday, and Fridays that are mandatory for all Marines and midshipmen.
-On Fridays, the unit holds a two-hour drill session immediately following physical training that can include annual training, close order drill, leadership discussions, practical application, and other miscellaneous training that is advantageous to the midshipmen.
-For Navy-centric drill sessions, MECEP Marines may be excused as deemed necessary by the Marine Officer Instructor.
+A: During the semester, the unit holds PT sessions from 0600-0700 on Monday and Wednesday that are mandatory for all Marines and midshipmen.
+On Fridays, the unit holds a one hour drill session with a two hour laboratory period immediately following drill that can include annual training, close order drill, leadership discussions, practical application, and other miscellaneous training that is advantageous to the midshipmen.
+For Navy-centric lab sessions, MECEP Marines may be excused as deemed necessary by the Marine Officer Instructor.
 Weekends are sporadically filled with unit requirements - you can expect to have at least one Saturday a month loaded with a unit requirement to support the unit's midshipmen.

-All other questions regarding MECEP integration at NROTC Unit Rutgers University can be directed to our unit's current MECEP point of contact, Sgt Justin McBeth, via email at email@example.com
+All other questions regarding MECEP integration at NROTC Unit Rutgers University can be directed to our unit's current MECEP point of contact, SSgt Justin McBeth, via email at firstname.lastname@example.org